-The Corporate Director is the Council's Returning Officer for elections for which a payment of £2,800 per annum is made.
+The Corporate Director is the Council's Returning Officer for elections for which a payment of £2,900 per annum is made.
 This is included in the post-holder's salary shown above.
+The post-holder reduced their working pattern with effect from July 2019 following flexible retirement.